chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 into its own syntax while stripping away semantic actions and other language-specific content.
 The new grammar will be saved at the same location with a `.grammar` suffix, which can then be further enhanced with rustlr-specific features.
-All examples use the rustlr custom syntax for grammars, which is richer than that allowed by Yacc/Bison.
+All examples are in the rustlr custom syntax for grammars, which is richer than that allowed by Yacc/Bison.

 The first grammar parses integer arithmetic expressions and computes